How to Choose the Right Online Store Platform for Your Business

 We hear this question all the time from our sellers.
 There are so many options, and getting started online can feel overwhelming, especially for sellers who have not owned an eCommerce business before.

-What’s one of the first decisions you make once you’re ready to make the move online?
-Choosing a web platform.
+One of the first decisions you need to make once you’re ready to make the move online is choosing a web platform.

-Fortunately, Square works with a wide range of eCommerce platforms to power online payments, so we know a thing or two about the options available.
+Fortunately, Square works with a wide range of eCommerce platforms to power online payments, so you can easily benefit from some of best platforms available.

 Here are some questions to guide your decision making: